Published on Saturday 22 October 2016 02:44

 Ten Second Review

-The ride height has been raised by 40mm to 173mm which means that speed humps and non-dropped kerbs aren't such an issue.
+The ride height has been raised by 40mm to 173mm, which means that speed humps and non-dropped kerbs aren't such an issue.
 Volvo has also gamely fitted Hill Descent Control to the T5 AWD version, which controls the car's speed automatically when driving down steep inclines.
 The T5 also has a practical Hill Hold function that makes starting on a hill easier.
 This model really is the only one to really warrant the Cross Country branding and with a 254bhp engine to power it, the T5 has the power to really entertain.
 Even if you're not big on off-roading, it makes an awesome all-weather vehicle that will shrug off the worst of the British winter.
-It'll get to 60mph in 6 seconds and directs 400Nm of torque through its automatic transmission.
+It'll get to 62mph in around 6 seconds and directs 350Nm of torque through its automatic transmission.

 Design and Build